When Does the Islamic New Year—First of Muharram—begin? Here are the dates from The Old Farmer’s Almanac.

 For many Muslims, it begins at the first sighting of the lunar crescent after the new Moon in the month of Muharram.
 The crescent Moon may be visible a day or so after the new Moon, but weather and other factors may delay the sighting.

 Other Muslims use different criteria to determine the start of the calendar, such as the Fiqh Council of North America (FCNA), which calculates the date according to the following: The Moon must be born (become new) before sunset in Makkah, and the Moon must set after sunset.
 The following dates are calculated according to expected visibility.

-When Does the Islamic New Year 2019 begin?
-Get dates from your Almanac.
+When Does the Islamic New Year Begin?

 Islamic New Year Dates

-First day of the Islamic New Year
+First Day of the Islamic New Year (according to expected visibility)

 If you observe the Islamic New Year, please share your traditions below!